mlauter/hacker_school_progress/progress.md

 * more algorithms/job interview/take home assignment practice

 # Aug 26

+### AC project (pretty much) complete!!!
+* All components of AC project working!
+The project is pretty much complete, still could use some improvements to the styling and needs a bit of security.
+Also need to set it up in my room.
+### bpython
 * merged bpython helpful-traceback commits from Tom
 * some hiccups figuring out merging properly in git, but I've got it now
 * getting errors in unittests